-- Acceptable Target: 60% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: No students in the novice category.
-Less than 30% of students in the intermediate category. - C. Key Personnel (who is responsible for the assessment of this measure).

-Major advisor is responsible for collecting assessment data from each member of the committee.
+- Acceptable Target: No students in the novice category, 80% of students in the Advanced or above category and at least 20% of students in the Expert category. - Ideal Target: No students in the novice category.
+Less than 30% of students in the intermediate category. - C. Key Personnel (who is responsible for the assessment of this measure). - Major advisor is responsible for collecting assessment data from each member of the committee.
 Graduate committee members are responsible for providing assessment scores.